rdbeach/JsonQuery/README.md

 ####Tree traversal

-	// Refering again to the first example...
+	// Referring again to the first example...

 	// use the "each" funtion to iterate over both array elements and object members